SUMMER CAMP REGISTRATION OPENS FEBRUARY 18 at 7 p.m.!

 Enjoy the fun of your favorite camp activities while learning a new skill with our qualified instructors.
 Off-site and/or overnight trips are planned.
 No experience is necessary, just a heart for amazing adventures!

 Eco Camps are similar to Residential Camps, but with more focus on the environment.
-Splash Camp, Survivor Camp, Dadirri, and Eco-Adventure Camp provide many great options.
+Splash Camp (FULL), Survivor Camp, Dadirri, and Eco-Adventure Camp provide many great options.

 Parent Information Booklet (please read- Included information about packing list, homesickness, summer service projects, meals, camp outcomes, registration and more)